boriskro/win32-symlink/README.md

 # Win32::Symlink

-Since standard ruby library lacks symlink functions on Windows, this simple library attempts to fill the gap.
+Since the standard ruby library lacks symlink functions on Windows, this little library attempts to fill the gap.

 ## Installation